 If your test results show that you are HIV positive, you should commence treatment right away.
 Timely management of the virus can enable you to live a healthy, normal life for many more years.

 There is currently no cure for this STD.
 Treatment focuses on blocking the harmful effects of the virus rather than getting rid of it on the whole.

 The use of drugs to treat HIV infection is called antiretroviral therapy.
 These medications, given daily in a combination, help to control the virus to make healthy living possible.

-Antiretrovirals aim to reduce the viral load in a patient’s body and to inhibit the harmful effects of the virus on the immune system.
+Antiretrovirals aim to reduce the viral load in a patient’s body and inhibit the harmful effects of the virus on the immune system.
 The drugs seek to reduce viral load to undetectable levels, making transmission of the virus practically impossible.

 Anecdotal evidence suggests that HIV drugs might also offer protection against coronavirus.

-Thai doctors were able to successfully treat a Chinese patient using the anti-HIV drugs lopinavir and ritonavir together with a flu medication.
+Thai doctors were able to successfully treat a Chinese patient using the anti-HIV drugs lopinavir and ritonavir together with flu medication.
 A recent paper in JAMA reports that three out of five patients also got better after treatment with these drugs.

 In conclusion, HIV testing at this time may very well help you avert being the next victim of COVID-19.